robertostling/efmaral/README.md

 This will however further increase memory usage (roughly by a factor of 1.5), so the code uses 32-bit integers by default.
 An error will be printed if this happens.

+**Update**: 64-bit index pointers are now the default, but you may want to switch back if you're going to align fairly small corpora on a system with limited memory.

 ## Implementation notes